Landscape PhotographyA Beginner's Introduction

 Spot Metering – Unless you’re shooting a flower in the foreground and want the landscape totally out of focus for example, stay away from spot metering.

-Let’s do the same cut-throat analysis on focusing modes…
+Let’s do the same analysis on focusing modes…

-After choosing your focusing mode, you may become faced with focus zones i.e. where and how much of the frame do you want the camera to focus on?
-You’ll see wide, centre or spot.
+When choosing a focus zone consider where and how much of the frame you want the camera to focus on.

-Similar to exposure metering, wide means the whole frame (good for landscapes), centre is a region (good for large subjects) and spot (best used for small objects or a person in landscape photography).
+Similar to exposure metering, ‘wide’ means the whole frame (good for landscapes), the ‘centre’ is a region (good for large subjects) and the ‘spot’ (best used for small objects or a person in landscape photography).

-Let’s face it, we all just stick it on auto hey!
 Modern digital cameras are so good at reading light levels and temperatures that auto is probably the best bet in many situations.
-You can tweak white balance if you enjoy post-production editing, but otherwise we’d recommend either cloudy or sunny settings depending upon the weather.
+You can tweak the white balance if you enjoy post-production editing, but otherwise, we’d recommend either cloudy or sunny settings depending upon the weather.